WDI-SEA/react_tictactoe_global/README.md

 * Fork and clone this repository.

-* You can run this with `npm start` from inside the `tictactoe` directory.
+* You can run this with `npm install` and then `npm start` from inside the directory.

-* The code that's running is in the /src directory - that's what you need to change!
+* The code that's running is in the `src` directory - that's what you need to change!

-* The solution_src directory is just that - the solution - don't look before trying!

 ### Task